What this is

 AI Safety

 METR's May 2026 Frontier Risk Report says internal AI agents at frontier developers plausibly had the means, motive, and opportunity to start small rogue deployments during a Feb-Mar 2026 assessment window, but not to make them highly robust.
-The phrase is dramatic, but the practical reader question is narrower: how should permissions, monitoring, and third-party assessments change as agents move deeper into real work?
+The phrase is dramatic, but the practical question is narrower: how should permissions, monitoring, and third-party assessments change as agents move deeper into real work?

 Google and OpenAI are making AI-origin checks more visible in everyday products.
 Google is expanding SynthID and C2PA checks across Search surfaces and later Chrome, while OpenAI is previewing a tool that checks supported images for OpenAI provenance signals.
 The important shift is placement: provenance checks are moving closer to where everyday users already browse, search, and chat, even though those signals still have limits.